keshavos/generator-angularjs-cordova/README.md

 ## AngularJS Route Sub-Generator

 To construct your module you will often need to create a new route.
 The AngularJS route sub-generator will help you create a view, controller and a proper route in your module **routes.js** file.
-If it can’t find the module routes file the sub-generator will create one for you.
+If it canï¿½t find the module routes file the sub-generator will create one for you.
 Creating a new AngularJS route will involve executing this command: